 Thanks to the legendary simplicity and unrivalled power of Mac, a server isn’t just for big companies with large IT departments and huge budgets.
 Small studios, retail shops and even home-based businesses can all benefit.
-With OS X Server, you can make it easier for your employees to collaborate on projects and share files, automatically back up important data, host your own website and mail servers, and much more.
+In OS X Yosemite, it’s simpler than ever for people without much networking experience to set up and host OS X Server.
+And once it’s set up, your employees can collaborate on projects and share files.
+You can also automatically back up important data, host your own website and mail servers, and much more.

-OS X Server is just a A$20.99 add-on to OS X Mountain Lion for an unlimited number of clients — a fraction of what other server operating systems cost.
+OS X Server is just a A$24.99 add-on to OS X Yosemite — for an unlimited number of clients.
+That’s a fraction of what other server operating systems cost.
 Best of all, you don’t need expensive hardware to run it — you can use a Mac Pro, an iMac or even a Mac mini.
 With OS X Server, you can deploy the server that’s right for you.

 Once setup is complete, you’re ready for the next stage: managing your server.
-OS X Server makes that easy too, with simple, innovative tools.
+With simple, innovative tools, OS X Server makes that easy too.
 The Server app lets you quickly manage users and groups on the server and, if you haven’t already done so, set up all your key services.
-Learn more about administration